GheistLycis/Financial-Table/README.md

 Backend default port is 8000 - can be changed by passing another one in .env - and frontend default port is 4200.

--To populate your db with kickstarter sample data, run SQL queries from SQL folder following its README instructions.
+-To populate your db with kickstarter sample data simply run, in order, the queries in ```populate_db.sql``` file.
 Default database used is PostgreSQL - can be changed by editing TypeOrmModule.forRoot() configs in app.module.